aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/sop-it-diagnostic-tool.md

 ## Overview

-This SOP explains how the IT Diagnostic Tool should be used, maintained, and updated by Internal IT Support.
+This SOP explains how the IT Diagnostic Tool should be used, maintained, updated, and checked by Internal IT Support.

-It defines the tool purpose, responsible role, usage conditions, maintenance process, and basic security expectations.
+It defines the tool purpose, usage conditions, update process, verification checklist, troubleshooting guidance, and basic data-handling expectations.

 ---

 ### 1. Purpose

-The purpose of this SOP is to define a standardized method for using and maintaining the 1st Level Support Metadata Collector.
+The purpose of this SOP is to define a standardized method for using and maintaining the IT Diagnostic Tool.

 The tool supports consistent collection of basic device information during support requests and helps technicians document support cases more accurately.